fizzed/font-mfizz/DEVELOPMENT.md

 copy of it with the new name, delete the current artwork, then paste yours in, scale to the artboard size.

+### Tips for editing in Inkscape

+Open the file in Inkscape.
+You'll want to start removing / editing paths to simplify the source for working in a single color environment.
+Here are tips to keep in mind (specifically for Inkscape, but could work in other apps).

+- Remove any background layers/paths

+- Paths should be fill only, no stroke, and a single color (black is best)

+- Edit > XML Editor is your friend.
+Some svg files will have too many layers you won't see unless you get into the xml itself.
+You may want to delete many of them.

+- File > Document properties > Resize page to content >
+Resize page to drawing or selection will usually fix the final viewport and the size of your generated icon.

+- Save as "Plain SVG"

 ## Building the font

 Execute this: